Management Advisory Council

 - Dr. Robin Urquhart, Chair; Assistant Professor, Department of Surgery, Dalhousie University, Halifax, NS

 Dr. Robin Urquhart is an Assistant Professor and Ramia Scientist in the Department of Surgery at Dalhousie University, with cross-appointments in the Department of Community Health and Epidemiology and Division of Medical Education.
 She is also an Affiliate Scientist at the Nova Scotia Health Authority.
 Her research relates to understanding how scientific evidence moves into clinical practice and policy for persons diagnosed with cancer, and which strategies optimize its implementation, scale-up, and sustained use.
 The goal of her research is to increase the use of scientific evidence across settings so that important discoveries reach more people, more quickly, and in a more lasting way.
 Robin’s contributions to health research and health care have been recognized by numerous awards, including the 2014 Discovery Award for Science and Technology (Emerging Professional category).

-- Dr. David Waisman, Professor, Department of Biochemistry & Molecular Biology, Dalhousie University, Halifax, NS
+- Dr. Scott Grandy, Associate Professor, Kinesiology, School of Health and Human Performance, Dalhousie University, Halifax, NS

 - Ms. Heather Hogan, Patient Partner and Lung Cancer Advocate, NB